-- Shared Use Path Shared use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
-They may be paved or unpaved, and are often wider than an average sidewalk (i.e. 10 14 feet).
-In certain circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced to as little as 8 feet. - Bicycle Boulevard Bicycle boulevards are an adaptation of shared roadways that modify local streets to allow the through movement of bicycles whilst maintaining local access for automobiles.
+- Multi-Use Path Multi-use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
+They may be paved or unpaved, and are often wider than an average sidewalk.
+In certain circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced. - Bicycle Boulevard Bicycle boulevards are an adaptation of shared roadways that modify local streets to allow the through movement of bicycles whilst maintaining local access for automobiles.
 Bicycle boulevards typically include bicycle route signage and pavement markings and often feature traffic calming to slow vehicle speeds and provide a more comfortable environment for cyclists.